 - 1. Turn the water pump OFF.
 Turn siphon valve OFF.
 Remove the clear hose from the container of RV antifreeze.
-Leave the water tank shutoff valve closed to keep antifreeze out of the fresh water tank.
+Leave the water tank shutoff valve (Valve E if equipped) closed to keep antifreeze out of the fresh water tank.
 See Water Heater Bypass Diagram. - 2.
 Pour 1 cup of RV antifreeze into the sink drain P-trap. - 3.
 To prevent staining, wipe the RV antifreeze out of the sinks, shower (or tub) and toilet using a soft, dry cloth.